Religion

 The Religion major is, by its very nature, intercultural and comparative, multi-disciplinary, critical, integrative, creative and constructive.
 Students are expected to:

-• Explore more than one religious tradition and engage the phenomena of religion comparatively across and within cultures.
+• Explore more than one religious tradition and engage the phenomena of religion comparatively across and within cultures while also recognizing internal diversity within religious traditions.

 • Understand and apply a range of methodological and theoretical approaches to religious phenomena.

-• Examine and engage religious phenomena, including issues of ethical and social responsibility, from a perspective of critical inquiry and analysis of both the other and the self.
+• Critically examine and engage religious phenomena, including issues of ethical and social responsibility.

 • Apply theoretical knowledge of religious phenomena to lived, practical contexts, both historical and current.